anoopelias/anoopelias.github.com/content/posts/llvm-compile-stages.md

 	-lSystem /opt/homebrew/Cellar/llvm/16.0.6/lib/clang/16/lib/darwin/libclang_rt.osx.a
 ```

-This genrates the executable `main`, which we can run,
+This generates the executable `main`, which we can run,

 ```
 $ ./main